Research and Teaching

 Funding: Alfred Landecker Stiftung

-Audio tapes from trials for violent National socialist crimes are an important historical source that has received only limited attention to date.
-They offer a variety of new approaches to the research on mass murder and the way the two German states dealt with the Nazi past after 1945.
+The research project, which has been conducted by Dr. Sara Berger since April 2023 and is funded by the Alfred Landecker Foundation, focuses on audio recordings from trials relating to Nazi crimes.
+These recordings are an important but little-noticed historical source that offer a variety of new approaches to the scholarly examination of the mass murders and the way the two German states dealt with their Nazi past after 1945.

-Focusing on the audio tapes, the planned empirical study will analyze how the Holocaust was dealt with in a selection of East and West German trials from 1968 to 1986 relating to »Operation Reinhardt«.
-In the now »virtually forgotten« extermination camps in occupied Poland, Belzec, Sobibor, and Treblinka more than 1.6 million Jews were murdered in gas chambers between 1942 and 1943.
-Hundreds of thousands more were shot dead during the deportations and ghetto liquidations.
+Focusing on the audio tapes, the empirical study analyzes how the Holocaust was dealt with in West and East German trials on »Operation Reinhardt« between 1966 and 1985.
+In the extermination camps in occupied Poland, Belzec, Sobibor, and Treblinka, more than 1.6 million Jews were murdered in gas chambers between 1942 and 1943.
+Hundreds of thousands more were shot during deportations and ghetto liquidations.